logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 Another significant limitation of WFC is its computational cost.
 The algorithm involves frequent recalculation of possible states for each cell in the grid, particularly after every collapse, to ensure the constraints are maintained.
 As the size of the grid and the number of potential states increase, the computational demand grows exponentially.
 This makes WFC especially resource-intensive for larger grids or complex constraint sets, potentially slowing down generation times or requiring optimizations to remain practical for real-time applications.

 # Graph Based WFC

-Graph-based Wave Function Collapse (GBWFC), first introduced in scientific literature in 2019, has been gaining attention for its ability to address the limitations of traditional grid-based WFC.

 By leveraging graph structures, GBWFC improves constraint management, scalability, and computational efficiency.
 It minimizes redundancy and enhances global coherence, making it more effective for larger, more complex systems.